-The actuarial assumptions used in the June 30, 2023 valuation were based on the results of an actuarial experience study covering the four-year period ending June 30, 2021 and the June 30, 2022 valuation was based on the results of an economic assumption study dated March 24, 2017 and a demographic assumption study dated June 2018.
+The actuarial assumptions used in the June 30, 2024 and the June 30, 2023 valuation were based on the results of an actuarial experience study covering the four-year period ending June 30, 2021.

-Mortality rates used in the 2022 valuation were based on the PubG-2010 Employee and Health Annuitant Tables, using MP-2021 generational adjustments.
+Mortality rates were based on the PubG-2010 Employee and Health Annuitant Tables, using MP-2021 generational adjustments.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+Several factors are considered in evaluating the actuarial assumed investment return including long-term historical data, estimates inherent in current market data, along with estimates of variability and correlations for each asset class, and an analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) were developed by IPERS' investment consultant.
+These ranges were combined to develop the actuarial assumed investment return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
+The actuarial assumed investment return reflects the anticipated returns on current and future plan assets and provides a discount rate to determine the present value of future benefit payments.

+Best estimates of geometric real rates of return for each major asset class included in IPERS' target asset allocation as of June 30, 2023, are shown in the following table:

 Asset Allocation (Percent) Long-Term Expected Real Rate of Return (Percent)

 Asset Class

-Domestic equity 22.0 3.57
+Domestic equity 21.0 4.56

-International equity 17.5 4.79
+International equity 16.5 6.22

-Global smart beta equity 6.0 4.16
+Global smart beta equity 5.0 5.22

-Core-plus fixed income 20.0 1.66
+Core-plus fixed income 23.0 2.69

-Public credit 4.0 3.77
+Public credit 3.0 4.38

-Cash 1.0 0.77
+Cash 1.0 1.59

-Private equity 13.0 7.57
+Private equity 17.0 10.44

-Private real assets 8.5 3.55
+Private real assets 9.0 3.88

-Private credit 8.0 3.63
+Private credit 4.5 4.60

 Total 100.0